BobBowles/django-diary/README.rst

 Although they are listed here as strict requirements, they are probably more accurately *minimum* requirements.
 However, while I am continuing to develop the code I am opting for a simple life...

 ``Django``
     is self-explanatory.
 Up to V0.3.5 the target was Django 1.8.
 Following versions drop support for Django 1.8.
-Planned maintenance releases will cover Django 1.11.29 (v1.x), Django 2.2.13 (v2.x) and it is intended to cover Django 3 in the development stream (v3.x).
+Planned maintenance releases will cover Django 1.11.29 (v1.x), Django 2.2.13 (v2.x), Django 3.2.20 (v3.x) and it is intended to cover Django 4 in the development stream (v4.x).

 ``django-datetime-widget``
     is a project to provide some nice Bootstrap date and time widgets for ``Django``.
 It needs to be added as an app in the settings file.
 To use meridian time, the time formats also need to be added to the settings, as the ``Django`` defaults ignore meridian (see the Configuration section).
 The original version (0.9.3) available in Pypi is fine for ``Django<2.1``, but for ``Django>=2.1`` an updated version due to Erwin Gelissen has been published as ``django-datetime-widget2``.